mysql-otp/mysql-otp/README.md

 CREATE USER otptest2@localhost IDENTIFIED BY 'otptest2';
 GRANT ALL PRIVILEGES ON otptest.* TO otptest2@localhost;

+# in MySQL < 5.7, REQUIRE SSL must be given in GRANT
 CREATE USER otptestssl@localhost IDENTIFIED BY 'otptestssl';
 GRANT ALL PRIVILEGES ON otptest.* TO otptestssl@localhost REQUIRE SSL;

+# in MySQL >= 8.0, REQUIRE SSL must be given in CREATE USER
+CREATE USER otptestssl@localhost IDENTIFIED BY 'otptestssl' REQUIRE SSL;
+GRANT ALL PRIVILEGES ON otptest.* TO otptestssl@localhost;
 ```

 Before running the test suite `ssl_tests` you'll also need to generate SSL files